SamSswi/milestone-project-mildew-detection-in-cherry-leaves/README.md

 I installed and ran Flake8 from the terminal for testing the python files in the "app_pages" folder.
 The issues primarily consisted of missing whitespace, trainling white space and lines that exceeded the recommended length.
 I successfully solved all the issues identified by Flake8 except for cases where solving the issue would compromise the application functionality like for example: the line was too long because of a link or an imported function path.

 ## Unfixed Bugs
-* You will need to mention unfixed bugs and why they were unfixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a significant variable for consideration, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

 * **False Positive Results:**
     * While the model performs well on the images provided by the client, it's important to note that when applied to images outside the dataset, particularly those with artificial light reflecting off the leaf surface, the model occasionally yields false positives due to the challenges posed by such lightning conditions.
 None of the images supplied by the client exhibit this specific issue, though.
 So it is not a critical concern for this application.